entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

   - check-env            => Checks the environment for required dependencies and settings
   - diag                 => Runs diagnostics and aggregates the related info in a .tgz file
   - ent                  => Helper for managing the local ent installations
-  - ecr                  => Helper for managing the Local Hub
+  - ecr                  => Helper for managing the ECR
   - help                 => Help information
   - jhipster             => wrapper for the ent installation of JHipster
   - kubectl              => Helper for using kubectl in ent managed scenarios